 - These rides could be run any time during the year when the weather is agreeable.

-Regular RBC Road Rides
+Regular Road Rides

 - These rides form the bulk of the rides on the RBC calendar.